10-step Guide on How to Create a Chatbot for your Website [Build without code]

 Configure which visitor’s action will cause the chatbot to appear: visiting a website, exit intent, clicking the button, etc. You can also specify the page URL where this chatbot rule will work.
 For example, on the pricing page only or everywhere except the pricing page.

 Be where visitors need you the most.
 It’s one of the most important practices for customer service chatbot.

 Remember that sending the chatbot out as soon as the visitor enters the site is annoying, so give them at least three minutes to look around.
-Then, decide on how often you want to send the chatbot (but don’t overdo it), and plan to delete its messages automatically (in case the visitor doesn’t read them):
+Then, in a builder decide on how often you want to send the chatbot (but don’t overdo it), and plan to delete its messages automatically (in case the visitor doesn’t read them):

-6. Define your bot audience
+6. Choose your conversational bot audience